keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/bearer_token.md

 permalink: /extend/generic-extractor/configuration/api/authentication/bearer_token/
 ---

-Bearer token authentication is a method of sending a token in the `Authorization` header of each API request.
+Bearer token authentication sends a token in the `Authorization` header of each API request.

 This method is available through UI.
 You can select the `Bearer Token` method and fill in the token.